ckeditor/ckeditor4/tests/plugins/autocomplete/integration/emoji/emoji.md

 @bender-tags: 4.16.0, feature, 3582
+@bender-ckeditor-plugins: wysiwygarea, toolbar, elementspath, sourcearea, emoji, clipboard, undo
 @bender-ui: collapsed
-@bender-ckeditor-plugins: sourcearea, wysiwygarea, floatingspace, toolbar, autocomplete, textmatch
-@bender-include: _helpers/utils.js

 *Repeat steps below for all 3 editors and modes (Left, Right and Bottom).*

 1. Select mode (Left / Right / Bottom).
 1. Place selection inside editor content as close as possible to window border.
-1. Type `@`.
+1. Type `:da`.

 ### Expected:

-Autocomplete panel should appear inside browser viewport and be fully visible.
+Emoji panel should appear inside browser viewport and be fully visible.

 ### Unexpected:

-Autocomplete panel appears outside browser borders and is not fully visible.
+Emoji panel appears outside browser borders and is not fully visible.

 1. Play around with different caret placements to check if the panel is always visible and accessible.